adlerdh/entropy/README.md

 # ENTROPY
 *A cross-platform tool for interactively visualizing, comparing, segmenting, and annotating 3D medical images.*

 Copyright Daniel H. Adler and the Penn Image Computing and Science Lab, Department of Radiology, University of Pennsylvania.
 All rights reserved.

 ## Building
 Entropy requires C++20 and build generation uses CMake 3.24.0.
-The "superbuild" pattern is used order to get and build external dependencies prior to building the Entropy application.
-The superbuild pattern is also used in [OpenChemistry](https://github.com/OpenChemistry/openchemistry), [ParaView](https://gitlab.kitware.com/paraview/common-superbuild/), [SimpleITK](https://github.com/SimpleITK/SimpleITK/tree/master/SuperBuild), and [Slicer](https://github.com/Slicer/Slicer).
+The "superbuild" pattern is used order to retrieve and build external dependencies prior to building the Entropy application.
+The superbuild pattern is also used in [OpenChemistry](https://github.com/OpenChemistry/openchemistry), [ITK](https://github.com/InsightSoftwareConsortium/ITKSphinxExamples/tree/master/Superbuild), [ParaView](https://gitlab.kitware.com/paraview/common-superbuild/), [SimpleITK](https://github.com/SimpleITK/SimpleITK/tree/master/SuperBuild), and [Slicer](https://github.com/Slicer/Slicer).
 Here are sample build instructions.

 Define build flags:
 - `BUILD_TYPE`: Debug, Release, RelWithDebInfo, or MinSizeRel